ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 Without an API manager, your APIs will be the direct integration point to the business domain data.
 Any integration of for example security, needs to be implemented in your API.
-This sometimes leads to duplicate code and the fact that your API is not only responsible for exposing the Data, but also for implementing other cross cutting functionalities.
+This sometimes leads to duplicate code and the fact that your API is not only responsible for exposing the Data, but also for implementing other cross-cutting functionalities.

 <img src="/img/2020-09-14-Introduction-to-API-Management/WithoutApiManagementTool2.jpg" alt="API landscape without an API management tool" width="350" height="200" class="image fit">